RagnarTheRed/EmberNet/README.txt

-This code is part ofa semester project for CSE 4471 in the Fall semester of 2019.
+This code is part of a semester project for CSE 4471 in the Fall semester of 2019.
-We are the Antivirus group, consisting of
+We are the Antivirus group, consisting of Jack Ryan, Connor Hall, Cole Sharron, Zahra Naseer and Eric Bash

 @author Jack Ryan